kubernetes/enhancements/keps/sig-scheduling/3633-matchlabelkeys-to-podaffinity/README.md

 - A spike on metric `schedule_attempts_total{result="error|unschedulable"}` when pods using this feature are added.

-No need to check latency of the scheduler because the scheduler doesn't get changed at all for this feature.
-The only possibility is the bug in the Pod creation process in kube-apiserver and it results in some unintended scheduling.
+The only possibility of the bug is in the Pod creation process in kube-apiserver and it results in some unintended scheduling.

+Also, the scheduler's latency may also get increased because of the additional calculation for the label selector made from `matchLabelKeys`/`mismatchLabelKeys`.
+But, it should be tiny increase because the scheduler doesn't get changed at all for this feature, and using `matchLabelKeys`/`mismatchLabelKeys` just equals to adding some Pods with additional label selectors to the cluster.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?